LIFETIME DEAL — LIMITED TIME

 FAQs

-The basic elements of playwriting include understanding the definition of a play, different types like tragedy and comedy, developing characters, creating plot structures, writing dialogue, and acknowledging the significance of setting and stage directions.
+The basic elements of playwriting include understanding what a play is (and how it’s meant to be performed), exploring different types like tragedy and comedy, developing characters, creating plot structure, writing dialogue, and using setting and stage directions to support the story.

 Ready to Create Your eBook?